 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.
 John 3:16 (NASB)

 By faith in Jesus we enter heaven.
 By baptism we show our submission to Jesus.
 Baptism is an act of obedience.
-Believe and be baptized!
+We are to believe and be baptized!

 Is Baptism Required For Salvation?